 Safety

-Is Propane Natural Gas
+Is Propane Natural Gas?

 Conclusion

-Both LPG and natural gas are popular and clean fuels for cooking.
-While LPG is more efficient, Natural gas is much safer.
-But installation cost, portability, and running cost of the gas cooktop might push you towards getting LPG.
+Both LPG and natural gas are popular, clean fuels for cooking.
+LPG is more efficient, while natural gas is generally safer.
+Factors like installation cost, portability, and running costs might influence your choice.
+If in doubt, you can always contact us for guidance.